Stellrow/CraftingTweaks/README.md

 # CraftingTweaks
-Adds additional recipes to the standard Minecraft 1.14
+A lightweight spigot plugin made for Minecraft 1.14,adds extra recipes to ease the crafting and also allows crafting of items that can't be normally crafted